Feedback Loops Are the Only Truth

 I have met people who speak like angels and loop like knives.

-I have met people who promise gentleness and then repeat the same small betrayals so consistently you could set your watch by them.
+I have met people who promise gentleness and then repeat the same small betrayals with such consistency you could set your watch by them.

-I have met people who swear they want peace but feed the loop that keeps them at war.
+I have met people who swear they want peace but keep feeding the loop that keeps them at war.

 There is a reason for that.